krasnoukhov/gospotify/README.md

 # GoSpotify

-GoSpotify is a simple service that syncs your playlists from SoundCloud and VK to Spotify.
+GoSpotify is a simple service that syncs your playlists from SoundCloud, VK and Last.fm to Spotify.

 ## Status